 Remember that no one masters any new skill immediately.
 Expertise comes with trial, effort, and experience.

-Being open to presenting and seeing each occasion as a chance to hone your skills further will stand you in great stead.
+Being open to presenting and seeing each occasion as a chance to hone your skills further will help you actively improve your skills.